WOLFurriell/credit_Lasso_Ridge/README.md

 - Tibshirani, R. (1997).
 The LASSO method for variable selection in the Cox model.
 Statistics in Medicine 16 (4), 385–395

--Pereira, Jose Manuel, Mario Basto, and Amelia Ferreira da Silva.
+- Pereira, Jose Manuel, Mario Basto, and Amelia Ferreira da Silva.
 "The logistic lasso and ridge regression in predicting corporate failure."
 Procedia Economics and Finance 39 (2016): 634-641.

 - Penalized Logistic Regression Essentials in R: Ridge, Lasso and Elastic Net: http://www.sthda.com/english/articles/36-classification-methods-essentials/149-penalized-logistic-regression-essentials-in-r-ridge-lasso-and-elastic-net/#:~:text=Penalized%20Logistic%20Regression%20Essentials%20in%20R%3A%20Ridge%2C%20Lasso%20and%20Elastic%20Net,-kassambara%20%7C%2011%2F03&text=Penalized%20logistic%20regression%20imposes%20a,is%20also%20known%20as%20regularization.